DavesCodeMusings/ftpdlite/ADMINISTRATION.md

 * `SITE kick` to forcibly disconnect a session.
 * `SITE shutdown` to close down, deepsleep, or reboot the server.

-A user account must have a UID of 0 (root) or a GID of 0 (root) for these commands to succeed.
+A user account must have a UID of 0 (root) or a GID of 0 (root) for these privileged commands to succeed.

 The _root_ user also has the ability to log in after `SITE shutdown` has been issued to tell the server to stop accepting connections.
 Any other users, including those with a GID of 0, will be denied when trying to log in.